MathisJeroncic/Valence_with_AI/README.md

 - From code to despcrition", we give a full code and ask for a description
 - "From description to code", we give a description and ask for a code
 - "Find errors warnings and optimization", we give a full code and ask for errors/warnings and an optimization of the code

+All of our results are available in "Graph Valence"